kmteoh/tramoframework/README.md

 Tramo Framework for PHP
 =======================

-A brand new PHP framework which aims to make coding simpler.
+A lightweight PHP framework which aims to make coding simpler.
 This framework is distributed under BSD license.